awatson31911/module-cleaner/README.md

     package-lock.json
     node_modules

 ### Flags
--r - A string of the directory to start traversing from -c - Include current directory in directory to delete.
-Current directory's node_modules get bypassed by default -- Array of strings of the directories not to delete
+- -r - A string of the directory to start traversing from
+- -c - Include current directory in directory to delete.
+Current directory's node_modules get bypassed by default
+- -- Array of strings of the directories not to delete

-** Note !: -- must be placed after any other option flags **
+*** Note: -- must be placed after any other option flags ***

 ## Technologies/Services/Packages Used
 - Node.js
 - fs-extra
 - yargs

 ## Run Locally
 1) Clone this repo